E-mail: “lee at jimmylewis.ca”

 To visit the Jimmy Lewis international home page, please click here.

-Jimmy Lewis standup boards and paddles are of the highest quality and are guaranteed to the original purchaser to be free of defects in materials or craftsmanship for a period of three years from date of purchase from an authorized Canadian Jimmy Lewis dealer.
+Jimmy Lewis standup boards and paddles are of the highest quality and are guaranteed to the original purchaser to be free of defects in materials or craftsmanship for a period of one year from date of purchase from an authorized Canadian Jimmy Lewis dealer.
 Deck pads and inflatable boards are excluded.
 Any product determined to be defective will be promptly repaired or replaced, at our sole discretion.
 This warranty covers manufacturing defects that are not caused by normal wear and tear involved in the use of the product.
 It does not cover products that are subjected to crash damage, misuse, abuse, or that are damaged from improper care or storage.
 Shipping warrantied boards to our warehouse and back, is at the expensive of the owner.

 Warranty on Jimmy Lewis Inflatable Standup Paddleboards: